mbti0n/personalLinks/README.md

 - Using the Catppucchin color palette
 - Animation when hovering
-- Certified enviromentally-friendly website according to [Website Carbon Calculator](https://www.websitecarbon.com/website/mbti0n-netlify-app/)
+- Certified enviromentally-friendly website according to [Website Carbon Calculator](https://www.websitecarbon.com/website/mbti0n-netlify-app/) (cleaner than **100%** of all web pages globally)